s1thlord/ADSR-ASR-Function-Generator-S-series/README.md

-# ADSR-ASR-Function-Generator-S-series
 ##S1 Series Envelope generator

-By Chris Holder Any comments or quiries please E:mail the author Chris.holder@mail.com
+By Chris Holder Any comments or quiries please E:mail the author <Chris.holder@mail.com>

 ##Introduction

 This project is the second module to be made for the S-series.
 This module is going to provide envelope generation and will constitute the Dual oscillator with output control making these two units the bare minimum requirement for the system to work.
-As with the dual oscillator found at this address https://github.com/s1thlord/S-series is also a continuation of the software patches written in pure data emulating three modules of the Buchla 200 series this software can be found at https://github.com/s1thlord/7MU009-Idon .
+As with the dual oscillator found at this address <https://github.com/s1thlord/S-series> is also a continuation of the software patches written in pure data emulating three modules of the Buchla 200 series this software can be found at <https://github.com/s1thlord/7MU009-Idon> .
 The original Pure-Data patch was written to be an authentic recreation of 1970’s modular gear however for this project the idea is simply to make an updated version of the unit functionality and to make the most use from the Axoloti core circuit working within the board limitations.
 However to consider the full desired functionality of the module a look at the current units available was undertaken (a collection of envelope generators is shown in Fig 1).